-• GRCS scholars in grades kindergarten through eighth shall receive nutrition education as part of a sequential program that is coordinated within a comprehensive wellness education curriculum.
+• GRCS scholars in grades kindergarten through eighth shall receive nutrition education within a comprehensive wellness curriculum.

 The program shall be designed to provide scholars with the knowledge and skills necessary to adopt healthy eating behaviors aimed at influencing scholars' knowledge, attitudes and eating habits.
 The curriculum shall be consistent with and incorporate relevant Illinois Learning Standards.

-• GRCS will provide fifty contact hours of nutrition education opportunities to scholars each year.
+• GRCS will provide thirty contact hours of nutrition education opportunities to scholars each year.
 Contact hours may include a combination of classroom instruction; nutrition education provided in the cafeteria; or wellness fairs, field studies, tastings, school gardens and community circles providing nutrition education.